aditeyabaral/maple/README.md

                         Name of the model in the HuggingFace Hub
 ```

-Alternatively, you can also compare it with abstractive summarization.
-The `models/abstractive_summarization.py` script can be run using the following arguments.
+Alternatively, the `abstractive_summarization.py` script can be run using the following arguments.

 ```bash
 usage: python abstractive_summarization.py [-h] --input INPUT --output OUTPUT [--poem_length POEM_LENGTH]